CHAPTER 5 POLICIES PERTAINING TO CLASSROOM ACTIVITIES

 Classroom Accommodation

-Faculty members will be notified in writing of a classroom accommodation in a timely manner.
-Accommodations may or may not require faculty participation.
-Faculty are required to support or provide accommodations as specified by DATC.
-Faculty will be notified if a sign language interpreter, captionist, aide, or service animal will be in their classroom prior to the start of each academic session.
+Faculty members and instructors will be notified in writing of a classroom accommodation in a timely manner.
+Accommodations may or may not require faculty/instructor participation.
+Faculty and instructors are required to support or provide accommodations as specified by DRC.
+Faculty/instructors will be notified if a sign language interpreter, captionist, aide, or service animal will be in their classroom prior to the start of each academic session.

 Faculty and staff with questions about accommodations should contact: